George Hoadley (Alberta politician): United Farmers

 Hoadley switched party affiliations in 1921 after being removed as leader of the Conservatives.
 He crossed the floor to the unproven United Farmers of Alberta political party.
 He was acclaimed at a nomination meeting as the Okotoks candidate on July 9, 1921.

-Hoadley would stand for re-election in his Okotoks district for the 1921 Alberta general election under the United Farmer banner.
-He was re-elected with a landslide taking about 74% of the popular vote.
+Hoadley stood re-election in his Okotoks district for the 1921 Alberta general election under the United Farmer banner.
+He was re-elected with a landslide, taking about 74% of the popular vote.
 The switch in parties had worked to his favor and he was the only member from the Conservative caucus that had kept his seat in that election..

 Hoadley's prior years of experience in the legislature made him a very valuable asset to the new government and he was sworn into his first cabinet post.
 Hoadley was given the Minister of Agriculture portfolio in the new United Farmers government by Premier Herbert Greenfield.
 He was re-elected by acclamation in a Ministerial By-election in December 1921.

-Hoadley's Okotoks electoral district would be abolished prior to the 1930 Alberta general election to form the Okotoks—High River electoral district, along with the northern portion of the High River electoral district, and a small portion of the Rocky Mountain electoral district.
-Hoadley would contest, and win a decisive victory in the new district against former Mayor of Okotoks from 1928 to 1929 and Liberal candidate Malcolm MacGougan.
+Hoadley's Okotoks electoral district was abolished prior to the 1930 Alberta general election to form the Okotoks—High River electoral district, along with the northern portion of the High River electoral district, and a small portion of the Rocky Mountain electoral district.
+Hoadley contested, and won a decisive victory in the new district against Liberal candidate Malcolm MacGougan, who had served as mayor of Okotoks from 1928 to 1929.

 Hoadley served as Minister of Agriculture (1921-1934), Minister of Public Health (1923-1935), Provincial Secretary (1925-1926), and Minister of Railways and Telephones (1935-1936) during the 15 years of the UFA government.